 A resort gets no higher compliment than that of a repeat guest—and, for 60+ years, this villa resort has hosted many repeat guests, watching children grow up and return with their own children and grandchildren.
 Start your own Half Moon legacy!
 Set on 400 manicured acres with two miles of beautiful beachfront, Half Moon offers multi-generational fun, from family dive trips to tennis tournaments to horseback riding adventures, along with family-friendly accommodation options, like interconnecting rooms or a villa with private pool, cook, butler, and housekeeper.
 For the grown-ups, there’s Jamaica’s largest award-winning spa and an 18-hole par-72 championship golf course; for kids ages 3 to 12, there’s Anancy Children’s Village (a learning, play, and discovery village inspired by Jamaican folklore) and, from mid-July to mid-August, Camp Half Moon keeps kids ages 4 to 12 busy; and for the smallest travelers, a nanny service gives parents a break.
 Half Moon is affiliated with Penn State University’s esteemed “Better Kid Care” program, so parents can rest assured that all nannies and counselors are certified in best practices and age-appropriate activities.

+This list is by no means complete.
 Finding it hard to choose your favorite?
 Let me match your family with your just-right escape—it might even be a place not on this list!
 As a Travel Specialist, I’ve spent the last 20 years helping families plan and enjoy dream vacations—and I know the best places to visit, whether you’re a family of three or an extended family of 13.